On this page

 There are a few traps to be wary of when it comes to the co-contribution:

 - Keep your Total Superannuation Balance (TSB) below the threshold.
-If your TSB at 30 June of the year before the financial year in which you make your contributions is greater than or equal to the general Transfer Balance Cap ($1.6 million, or you go over your annual non-concessional (after-tax) contribution cap during the relevant financial year, you won’t be eligible for a co-contribution payment.
+If your TSB at 30 June of the year before the financial year in which you make your contributions is greater than or equal to the general Transfer Balance Cap ($1.6 million in 2020-21 and $1.7 million in 2021-22), you won’t be eligible for a co-contribution payment.

 - Watch your personal super contributions.
 To be eligible for a co-contribution, your personal contributions must not be claimed as income tax deductions.
 Since 2017, taxpayers can claim personal super contributions as tax deductions, so you need to take care in this area.

 - Ensure your super fund has your TFN.
 It’s important to check if your super fund has your tax file number (TFN), as your super fund cannot accept co-contribution payments from the ATO if your TFN is not on file.

 - Lodge your income tax return.
 The ATO uses your tax return to work out your total income to determine eligibility for the co-contribution, so if you don’t lodge a return, you may not receive the right – or any – amount of co-contribution.
 This is particularly important if your income is from sources other than normal employment, such as a partnership or director fees.